denimandsteel/vdw/events/_posts/2017-05-12-arnt_arntzen__paneficio_studios.md

 ---
 dayOfWeek: Sat
 dayOfMonth: May 12
-title: "Arnt Arntsen @ Paneficio Studios"
+title: "Arnt Arntzen @ Paneficio Studios"
 description: "Meet the designer and builder of contemporary studio furniture in  shared designers/artist space Paneficio, with a display of works and process talk."
 startTime: 11-4
 endTime: